What If Fashion Brands Did… Less? A Conversation.

 So — a thought exercise.
 Instead of fashion companies swelling themselves to death, what if they did...less?
 What if the industry helped support creatives who made one thing well, and encouraged consumers in seeking out high-quality products that were made to last?
 What if we produced only as much as we needed?

-To talk this through, I reached out to Brand Assembly’s Hilary France, an industry oracle who helps emerging fashion brands figure out how to survive as a business.
+To talk this through, I reached out to Brand Assembly’s Hillary France, an industry oracle who helps emerging fashion brands figure out how to survive as a business.
 We chatted about the root cause of the problems plaguing fashion, how to incentivize smallness instead of largeness, and why the industry — which, at its best, should serve as a cultural mirror — was too distracted and ill-equipped to meet this moment.

 As few, if any, of us want to return to the days of sewing all our own clothing, we’ve got to rely on the brands, labels, and stores to produce the products with which we adorn ourselves.
 With that in mind, here’s the beginning of a conversation about how consumers might one day interact with the industry: